MI11

 MI11, or Military Intelligence, Section 11, was a department of the British Directorate of Military Intelligence, part of the War Office.

 During the Second World War, MI11 was responsible for field security: protecting British military personnel from enemy agents and "fifth columnists" amongst civilian populations, in theatres of war.
-As such, MI11 assumed a role formerly assigned to the Field Security Police (which had itself replaced the British Army's Intelligence unit before the First World War).
+As such, MI11 assumed a role formerly assigned to the Field Security Police.

-Section 11 was disbanded after the Second World War.
+Section 11 was absorbed into the Intelligence Corps after the Second World War.